grafana/loki/docs/sources/shared/configuration.md

 # disables shuffle sharding and tenant is sharded across all partitions.
 # CLI flag: -limits.ingestion-partition-tenant-shard-size
 [ingestion_partitions_tenant_shard_size: <int> | default = 0]

+# Enable metric aggregation.
+When enabled, pushed streams will be sampled for
+# bytes and count, and these metric will be written back into Loki as a special
+# __aggregated_metric__ stream, which can be queried for faster histogram
+# queries.
+# CLI flag: -limits.metric-aggregation-enabled
+[metric_aggregation_enabled: <boolean> | default = false]

 # S3 server-side encryption type.
 Required to enable server-side encryption
 # overrides for a specific tenant.
 If not set, the default S3 client settings